“To speak of wilderness is to speak of wholeness. And, human beings come out of that wholeness.” ~ Gary Snyder

 Such a way of knowing, or unknowing as it might be, is necessary for us to fully embody awe and wonder of other-than-human life, and as Thomas Berry emphasized, enter into a sense of the sacred.
 A lifetime of opening to numinous experience accrues wisdom.
 The crux is that the walls of our culture’s cosmological home (the story we live by) has no windows onto the numinous experience of other-than-human life.
 Matthew Fox invokes a biblical metaphor relating the story we currently live by is like an old wineskin with no capacity to hold the new wine of wisdom and understanding that contains both ecological science and a living, breathing sense of the sacred.

 Chapter One: Humans are at the apex of creation, above and separate from Nature (American white cisgender male humans in mid to upper socioeconomic status with Christian religious affiliations at the very tippy-top peak with a stratified hierarchy of other ‘kinds’ of human beings below that based on intersectionality of skin color, socioeconomic status, religious affiliation, and country of origin.
-Somehow this have led to a sense of those ‘on top’ thinking all those below – human and non-human – exist to serve those on top).
+Somehow this has led to a sense of those ‘on top’ thinking all those below – human and non-human – exist to serve those on top).

 Chapter Two: A cultural belief in a “pie in the sky when you die” if we say the right religious creeds.
 (This gives a sense that death isn’t final.
 Not necessarily a terrible thought, and even positive in that you might think about the strength of your ancestors being with you.
 Unfortunately, in combination with the rest of our cultural story, such belief has led to an opinion that the Earth doesn’t matter, only our place in the ‘after-life’ matters).